trichl/TickTagOpenSource/README.md

 1. Choose a serial software
    * **Option 1**: Download a serial program for your computer
-       * For example (Windows 10): Termite: https://www.compuphase.com/software_termite.htm
+       * For example (Windows 10): Termite: https://www.compuphase.com/software_termite.htm (see screenshot above for configuration)
-       * For example (Windows 10): MobaXTerm: https://mobaxterm.mobatek.net/
+       * For example (Windows 10): MobaXTerm: https://mobaxterm.mobatek.net/ (see screenshot above for configuration)
        * The Arduino Serial Monitor also works fine
    * **Option 2**: Use the TickTag Android app [TickTagAndroidApp](TickTagAndroidApp) and an USB OTG adapter to connect the breakout board with the phone
 2. The battery needs to be connected (soldered) to the tag